Return to the main TTYtter page

 client interacts with you and displays tweets and direct messages,

-as well as use ttytter as a rapid-deployment engine
+use TTYtter as a rapid-deployment engine

-to construct Twitter bots. ttytter takes care of posting and
+to construct Twitter bots.
+TTYtter takes care of posting and

-and your application can supersede as much or as little
+fetching tweets and DMs, and your application can supersede as much or as little

 functionality as it needs to.
 You don't even need to write loops or handle

-any actual transactions with the Twitter server.
+any actual transactions with the Twitter server unless you really want to.

-library must return a true value at the end (an idiom like 1; as
+extension must return a true value at the end (an idiom like 1; as

 The actual "methods" and globals you can and must use are